-You should also have some dosage of folic acid (400 mg) every day, at least one month in advance, before you start trying.
+You should also have some dosage of folic acid (400 mg) every day, at least one month in advance before you start trying to conceive.

-Following are a few guidelines to help you in case you forget to apply your patch (depending on which week in your cycle you are in):
+Following are a few guidelines to help you in case you forget to apply your patch (depending on which week of your cycle you are in):

 - Week 1, First Patch – If you have forgotten to apply the patch on your scheduled start day, then you should stick on the new patch as soon as you remember.
 This day then becomes your change day for every week.
 In order to avoid pregnancy, use a back-up birth control method for seven days.